 A short sale occurs when a homeowner sells his or her home to a third party for less than the total debt remaining on the mortgage.
 With a short sale, the lender agrees to accept the proceeds from the sale in exchange for releasing the lien on the property.
 (Learn more about short sales to avoid foreclosure.)

 The purchase offer.
 A short sale application will also most likely require that you include an offer from a potential purchaser.
-Lenders generally insist that there be an offer on the table before they will consider a short sale.
-An exception to this is with the government’s Home Affordable Foreclosure Alternatives Program (HAFA) program, where the lender approves the short sale terms prior to listing the home and then accepts the short payoff in full satisfaction of the mortgage.
-Learn more about HAFA short sales.
+Lenders often insist that there be an offer on the table before they will consider a short sale, but not always.

-Most homeowners who complete a short sale will face a deficiency judgment.
-There are some exceptions: the lender cannot get a deficiency with a HAFA short sale and a few states disallow deficiencies after short sales.
+Most homeowners who complete a short sale will face a deficiency judgment, though a few states disallow deficiencies after short sales.

 What is a deficiency?
 Since the sale price is “short” of the full debt amount in a short sale, the difference between the total debt and the sale price is the “deficiency.”